jamiemill/dotfiles/README.md

 ### ZSH

-Add custom plugins in `oh-my-zsh-custom/plugins` and then run `./install.sh` again to make it get copied to `oh-my-zsh/custom` where it will be found.

-Add custom themes to `oh-my-zsh-custom` and run `./install.sh` again.
+Add plugins in the zgen section of zshrc.
+Run `zgen reset` and open a new terminal to trigger the plugins to be fetched and added to the zgen init file.

 ### Fetching latest versions of submodules (e.g. Vim plugins)